Field hockey: The game

 In December 2018, the FIH announced rule changes that would make 15-minute quarters universal from January 2019.
 England Hockey confirmed that while no changes would be made to the domestic game mid-season, the new rules would be implemented at the start of the 2019–20 season.
 However, in July 2019 England Hockey announced that 17.5-minute quarters would only be implemented in elite domestic club games.

 The game begins with a pass back from the centre-forward usually to the centre-half back from the halfway line.
 The opposing team cannot try to tackle this play until the ball has been pushed back.
 The team consists of eleven players, usually aligned as follows: goalkeeper, right fullback, left fullback, three half-backs and five forwards who are right wing, right inner, centre forward, left inner and left wing.
 These positions can change and adapt throughout the course of the game depending on the attacking and defensive style of the opposition.

 Positions

 When hockey positions are discussed, notions of fluidity are very common.
-Each team can be fielded with a maximum of 11 players and will typically arrange themselves into forwards, midfielders, and defensive players (fullbacks) with players frequently moving between these lines with the flow of play.
+Each team can be fielded with a maximum of 11 players and will typically arrange themselves into forwards, midfielders, and defenders with players frequently moving between these lines with the flow of play.
 Each team may also play with: